M-Regidor/cagayan/README.md

 }
 ```

-# Two different seeds
+#### Dual Seed Files
-Made two different seed files, one for production and development, to keep down the usage of my resources on AWS.
+Optimize resource usage with separate seed files for development and production environments.

 ``` ruby
 if Rails.env.development?